Brazilian Social Democracy Party: Recent times

 After suffering defeats in the 2016 and 2018 elections, PSDB went through a rebranding.
-The font of their logo was changed, the Toucan was removed in favor of a flag of Brazil and the party received a new motto Pelo Brasil ("For Brazil").
+The font of their logo was changed, the toucan was removed in favor of a flag of Brazil and the party received the new motto Pelo Brasil ("For Brazil").
+However, after heavy losses in the 2022 Brazilian general election, especially with the loss of their longtime hegemony in São Paulo, the party's principles were revised and the toucan logo was reinstated under Eduardo Leite's leadership, alongside a new motto, Um só Brasil ("Only one Brazil").

 Controversies

 Ranking of corruption

 Based on data released by the Superior Electoral Court, the Movement to Combat Electoral Corruption released a ranking on 4 October 2007 regarding the parties that included the largest number of elected officials exposed for corruption since 2000.
 The PSDB appeared in third place on the list with 58 cases, behind only the Democrats and the PMDB.

-The PSDB was considered Brazil's "dirtiest" party by the country’s electoral authority.
+The PSDB was considered Brazil's "dirtiest" party by the country's electoral authority.
 Yet, according to a 2016 academic study, the party has clearly benefited from the complacency of the Brazilian media, which has barely mentioned these cases.

 According to an analysis released on 8 September 2012, of 317 Brazilian politicians who were barred from running in elections by the Clean Record Act, the PSDB is the party that has the largest number of barred candidates with 56 party members.